 - a.
 Administer Naloxone to the person(s) displaying the effects of an opioid overdose. - b.
 Immediately contact EMS. - c.
 Immediately notify the on-duty or on-call Overdose Investigative Unit Supervisor if the victim remains unresponsive and there is a likelihood of death.
-If the victim is alert and conscious the notification can be made via email. - d.
-Document the Naloxone administration on an incident report and forward it to the Patrol Services Bureau Aide and the Overdose Investigative Unit Supervisor for tracking purposes. - e.
+If there is no reason to believe the overdose will result in death and the victim is alert and stable and declines to provide information or speak with a detective, this notification can be made via email using the Naloxone Usage Form (1101 Attachment B, Naloxone Usage Form).
+The employee shall forward the form to the Records Unit, the Overdose Investigative Unit Supervisor, and the Patrol Services Bureau Aide. - d.
+Document the Naloxone administration on an incident report. - e.
 Prior to going back into service, pick up a new dose of Naloxone from the Quartermaster Unit. - f.
 Please refer to P&P 1101, Life-Saving Devices.
 Also refer to form 1101 Attachment B, Naloxone Usage Form.